 Social media moderators, community managers, whatever the job title – they’re on the frontline of customer communications.
 Making sure your brand speaks in a unified voice, all your customer inquiries get answered, and weekend crises are resolved.

 But they’re humans, like all of us, and sometimes they need a break.
-Let’s talk about the right social media moderation tools that can help.
+Let’s talk about the right social media moderation tools that can help, a lot.

 Why is social media moderation important?